 ‘… but I didn’t have any small glasses and these are so much more romantic!’

 ‘Romantic?’
-Juan holds it upside down over him shaking the glass ever so slightly while peering up in it.
+Juan holds his glass upside down over him shaking it ever so slightly while peering up in it.
 With a glop the pink jelly lands on his face…

 The potion glows a fiery red, bubbling and nasty looking.

 ‘Here.
-I’ve got two left.
+I’ve still got two left.
 Do you need them both?’
-Rowan hands Taïga one of the large, smelling flowers.
+Rowan hands Taïga one of the large, sweet smelling flowers.

 ‘We need to save one for Buddy!’

 ‘Don’t worry, Peaches.
 We’ll take care of Buddy next.
 Now, can you stop moving around?
 It’s unnerving.’

 ‘She’s right, I think we should keep half of the base.
 It will be faster to make Buddy’s potion if I don’t have to go through all the first steps.’